-School of Business admission requirements and have a grade of "C" (2.00) or higher in an introductory computer science course as specified by the school.
-CSE 181 or its equivalent is taken in place of CIS 200 (check with the department regarding this option).
+To be considered for admission to the Computer Information Systems major, a student must meet the W. P. Carey School of Business admission requirements and have a grade of "C" (2.00) or higher in an introductory computer science course as specified by the school.

 Due to resource limitations, admission to the program is very competitive.
 Applicants are reviewed using a portfolio approach.
 Among the factors considered are cumulative GPA, skill course GPA, transfer GPA and institution (if applicable), SAT or ACT scores, work experience, demonstrated community involvement and leadership skills, and responses to questions in the professional program application.
-Current admission statistics are available at the Undergraduate Programs Office in the W. P. Carey School of Business.